 We conducted our reviews in accordance with auditing standards generally accepted in the United States of America (GAAS) applicable to reviews of interim financial information.
 A review of interim financial information consists principally of applying analytical procedures and making inquiries of persons responsible for financial and accounting matters.
 A review of interim financial information is substantially less in scope than an audit conducted in accordance with GAAS, the objective of which is an expression of an opinion regarding the financial information as a whole, and, accordingly, we do not express such an opinion.
-We are required to be independent of Volkswagen Diesel Emissions Environmental Mitigation Trust for State Beneficiaries, Puerto Rico, and the District of Columbia and to meet our other ethical responsibilities in accordance with the relevant ethical requirements relating to our reviews.
+We are required to be independent of the Trust and to meet our other ethical responsibilities in accordance with the relevant ethical requirements relating to our reviews.
 We believe that the results of the review procedures provide a reasonable basis for our conclusion.